-Welcome to the Intermediate R3 course!
+Welcome to the Intermediate R3 workshop!

 • ✔️ Pick a group from the basket and go to that table

-• ✔️ Introduce yourself
+• ✔️ Introduce yourself to your table mates

 • ✔️ Open your LearnR3.Rproj RStudio project

-Motivation for this course
+Motivation for this workshop

 How do you exactly do data analysis?
 What’s the workflow? 🤔